gasgiant/Camera-Shake/README.md

 For more details on `envelope` see [Envelope](#envelope).
 For more details on `attenuation` see [AttenuationParams](#attenuationparams).

 ## BounceShake
-`BounceShake` is good for small impacts, for emphasizing more abstract actions, like an attack in a card game.
-Unlike noise based shake, It provides precise control over the movement of the camera.
+`BounceShake` is useful for short and precise shakes.
+Unlike noise based shakes, it will provide reliable shake strength.

 ### Constructors